khraoverflow/NET-scan/README.md

     port 445
     timeout 3 seconds
 ```
+# release :

+i highly recommand compiling your own executables from code :
 compile with NET 3.5 for windows 7
         and NET 4.5 for windows 10
+ BUT .. as some are lazy enough to not do that and willing to run a random .exe from the internet there's the release folder.
 # todo list:
 - clean the ugliness (made in few minutes in a hurry sorry xD)
 - scan from CIDR